 Then stand tall, pressing through your heels, to stand and push the dumbbells overhead.
 That is one rep. Return to the starting position and repeat.

-Modification: Perform this exercises without the dumbbells.
-Take this exercise to an incline planing your hands on a chair or bench.
+Modification: Perform this exercise without the dumbbells.
+Option to take this exercise to an incline by placing your hands on a chair or bench.
 Or drop to your knees, performing the rows from your knees.

 The dumbbell pullover is a great exercise to get rid of back fat under your bra.

-How to do Lying Dumbbell Pullover Leg Raise:
+How To Do A Lying Dumbbell Pullover And Leg Raise

-Lying on your back, with legs extended straight overhead.
+Start lying on your back with legs extended straight overhead.
 Hold one or two dumbbells in your hands, palms facing in, arms extended straight overhead.